ItsNimmz/SpaceX/README.md

 The database schema consists of the following tables:

-- **Rockets**: Stores information about rockets, such as name, type, and active status.
-- **Launches**: Stores details about launches, including date, success status, and associated rocket.
-- **Payloads**: Stores payload details, such as type, weight, and orbit.

-Below is a diagram of the database schema:

 ```plaintext
 +------------------+       +------------------+       +------------------+
 |     Rockets      |       |     Launches     |       |     Payloads     |